ericjorgensen/wc-recharge-trello-background-update/README.md

 3. Visit the [Chrome Extensions](chrome://extensions/) page in Google Chrome.
 4. Turn on Developer Mode by clicking the radio button in the upper-right.
 5. Drag the project folder onto the page.
-6. Visit [Amazon.com](https://www.amazon.com) and confirm that the font is sans-serif instead of serif.
+6. Visit the [Recharge Sprint Trello Board](https://trello.com/b/qYciu7I4/recharge-2020) and confirm that you see the Recharge Sprint logo